PSU-OIT-ARC/django-hipaa/README.md

     # project/settings.py
     from datetime import timedelta

+    # Automatically log the user out when you haven't seen a new HTTP request,
+    # or any activity in this many units of time
     AUTOMATIC_LOGOUT_AFTER = timedelta(minutes=15)

     # 20 login attempts per 10 minutes
     LOGIN_RATE_LIMIT = (20, timedelta(minutes=10))

+    # Require the password to be reset after this amount of time
+    REQUIRE_PASSWORD_RESET_AFTER = timedelta(days=180)

+    # Prevent the re-use of the last n passwords
+    CANNOT_USE_LAST_N_PASSWORDS = 24

 # Usage